qdrant/landing_page/qdrant-landing/content/blog/qdrant-unstructured.md

 Unstructured can also be used programmatically or via the hosted API.
 Refer to the [Unstructured Reference Manual](https://unstructured-io.github.io/unstructured/introduction.html).

-For more information about the Qdrant ingest destination, visit [here](https://unstructured-io.github.io/unstructured/ingest/destination_connectors/qdrant.html).
+For more information about the Qdrant ingest destination, review how Unstructured.io configures their [Qdrant](https://unstructured-io.github.io/unstructured/ingest/destination_connectors/qdrant.html) interface.